 Visiting a different country is a very exciting venture for a greenhorn traveller.
 But one must not let such excitement lead to a travel frenzy that can compromise budget and safety.
 A little research can help them plan their travel itineraries and budget to ensure that they won’t find themselves short on cash in a foreign land.
 Most are faced with questions related to spending and currency.
 Should I use my home currency or the local currency?
 Do I withdraw money from home and exchange there or exchange to the city I’m going to?
 Should I use a debit card or a credit card?
 And many more.
 Here are some Money Smart Travel Tips for those who are new to foreign travel.

-1. Set a travel budget that includes emergency cash allowance.
+Set a travel budget that includes emergency cash allowance.
 Create a financial travel plan by setting a budget for all types of travel expenses.
-One can list down all the basic travel expenses like airfare, room and board, meals, transportation, travel fees, etc. and deduct it in their travel fund.
+You can list down all the basic travel expenses like airfare, room and board, meals, transportation, travel fees, etc. and deduct it in their travel fund.
 The excess funds can be allotted for pocket money which can be used for souvenirs, shopping, tips and anything else that they please.

-3. Exchange at least $100 worth of home currency into the local currency of one’s destination country before leaving.
+Exchange at least $100 worth of home currency into the local currency of one’s destination country before leaving.
 There are some expenses at the airport that may require the use of local currencies.
-Having some readily available is both convenient and practical for travelers as they don’t have to scramble for money changers in the airport and be forced to accept pricey currency rates.
-Foreign exchange service providers like Travelex can help travelers with their currency exchange needs even before they board the plane.
+Having some money readily available is both convenient and practical for travellers as they don’t have to scramble for money changers in the airport and be forced to accept pricey currency rates.
+Foreign exchange service providers like Travelex can help travellers with their currency exchange needs even before they board the plane.
 They also have other products like pre-paid currency cards and international payment services available for those who don’t want to carry too much bills during their travel.